IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_legal_howto.rst

 Step sections
 ===============

 Step lists can be created in sections.
 A how-to may have a single linear steps section or may have multiple step sections.

-.. note::  An example how-to for washing a car may have a step section labeled "Option 1:  Take it the car washing service" and "Option 2:  Hand wash in the driveway."
+.. note::  An example how-to for washing a car may have a step section labeled

+* "Option 1:  Take it the car washing service"
+* "Option 2:  Hand wash in the driveway."

 Even linear, but complex How-tos may benefit from sections.
 For example, in applying for unemployment, it may make sense to have a Step section "Determine if you are eligible" with steps of Determine whether the reason you no longer have a job is eligible, determine whether you have sufficient earnings to be eligible.

 Each section should have:

 * A heading or title.
 This can be set to display or not display.
 For how-to's with one step section, this should be set to not display.
 * One or more steps.
 These are entity references to legal step content.
 The step must be written before it can be included.

-Supplies, tools, & yield
+Supplies and tools
 =========================

 Supplies and tools should be entered one at a time.